opnfv/clover/docs/release/configguide/sdc_config_guide.rst

 =========

-The SDC is a sample set of web-oriented network services that allow the flow of ingress HTTP traffic to be controlled and inspected in an Istio service mesh.
-It provides the ability to demonstrate the Istio sandbox including a service mesh and surrounding tools including tracing, monitoring, and logging.
+The SDC is a sample set of web-oriented network services that allow the flow of ingress HTTP traffic to be controlled and inspected in an Istio service mesh within Kubernetes.
+It provides the ability to demonstrate the Istio sandbox including service mesh concepts and surrounding tools including tracing, monitoring, and logging.

 The SDC sample comprises the following services:

- * **Proxy** - used to mirror traffic to security (snort-ids) services and propagate traffic to load balancing services.
+ * **Proxy** - used to mirror traffic to security (**snort-ids**) services and propagate traffic to load balancing services.
 In future releases, the proxy will process security alerts and provide access control by blacklisting clients based on source IP address.

  * **Load Balancer** - provides basic round-robin load balancing to other downstream